RecursiveFaith/qrcoding/README.md

   </tbody>
 </table>

 "Agentic QR codes" are ones that contain all the code necessary to bootstrap an LLM OS.
-An LLM OS is an Operating System metaphor that imagines AI as the Central Processing Units of generative virtual machines.
+An LLM OS is an Operating System metaphor that imagines AI as the Central Processing Units of generative virtual machines:

 <table>
   <thead>